deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 without a smartphone.
 Since the latest release there are many new features!**

 For many instant messengers you need a phone number, or at least a smart device - not for Delta Chat.
-Even if you don't have a phone, you can use the Desktop Client on its own.
+Even if you don't have a smart device, you can use the Desktop Client on its own.

 Most messengers have the problem that you can only chat with others on the same